GITburakdeniz/MarsRover/README.md

        https://github.com/GITburakdeniz/MarsRover/archive/refs/heads/master.zip

-* If cloned open "MarsRover" folder
+* If cloned, open "MarsRover" folder.
 If zip file downloaded, extract it and then open "MarsRover-master" folder.
 * Open MarsRover.sln with Visual Studio from "MarsRover" or "MarsRover-master" folder.

 Build and Run Project